 You even have more options on how you want to configure this device with its own volume levels and software.

-The audio that this Bluetooth receiver is amazing as well, offering you a great time if you ever decide to take this.
+I also recommend this Bluetooth receiver because it’s got great audio as well, offering you a great time if you ever decide to take this.

-Based on this FiiO BTR3K review, we hope we have helped you decide on whether to get the BTR3K or not.
+Based on this FiiO BTR3K review, I hope I’ve helped you decide on whether to get the BTR3K or not.